-Sustainability, environmental, climate and global food security issues have only become more acute with the exponential risks associated with climate change.
+As the exponential risks and the effects of climate change have become more evident, the issues of sustainability, the environment, climate and global food security have become more acute.
 According to the Intergovernmental Panel on Climate Change (2018)ii, agriculture production will be one of the sectors most severely affected by the impacts of climate change.
 Agriculture is also a solution and central to addressing sustainability and climate change issues.